AravindB98/ch09-grounding-agents-in-evidence/README.md

 ## Video

 **YouTube (unlisted):** https://youtu.be/2f0i4Lfqwqo
-10 minutes played at 2x speed or more · Explain → Show → Try · Human Decision Node on camera at ~5:40
+10 minutes played at 2x speed or more · Explain → Show → Try · Human Decision Node on camera

 ---